 What are the benefits of cleaning your plants?

-In addition to remove bugs and other unwanted pests from your plants, debugging them with a good soak really cleans them up.
-I don’t know about you, but I tend to let my houseplants get a bit messy with falling leaves and whatnot.
-It also gives you a chance to repot them with fresh, nutrient-rich soil if they need a bit of a boost.
+In addition to removing bugs and other unwanted pests from your plants, debugging them with a good soak really cleans them up.
+I don’t know about you, but I tend to let my houseplants outdoors get a bit messy with falling leaves and whatnot.

 Step 1: Fill a soapy bucket